About TCJE

 Opportunities for Creatives

 TCJE is looking for savvy, out-of-the box thinkers who are willing to volunteer their time to help us create short videos, data visualizations, and interactive or illustrated stories.
 We want to shine a spotlight on the various harms of Texas’ criminal legal system – and you can help us convey this in the most impactful ways!
-If you’re interested in this opportunity, please send an email to Leah Pinney at LPinney@TexasCJE.org that introduces yourself and shares more about your particular skills and experience.
+If you’re interested in this opportunity, please send an email to Karen A. Johnson, PhD at KJohnson@TexasCJE.org that introduces yourself and shares more about your particular skills and experience.
 Please attach a resume and/or one sample of your work that you think highlights how you could help advance our mission.
 In the email subject line, please note “Creative opportunity.”

 Board Membership